What is the difference between a domain name, a company name and a trademark?

 Trademarks grant the exclusive right to use the registered symbol or name for the specific goods or services specified in the registration.
 The protection applies in the countries where the trademark is registered, and it can be extended as long as the trademark continues to be used and maintained.

-Because domain names, company names, and trademarks have different purposes and protections, you should register all three to ensure that no one misuses your name or logo.
-It may be smart to register the domain first, and then the others.
+Because domain names, company names, and trademarks serve different purposes and offer different types of protection, it’s recommended to register all three to prevent others from misusing your name or logo.
+It’s often smart to start by registering the domain name, and then proceed with the others.

 Related articles